By Tom Roberts (look me up in the FNAL Phonebook)

 A triangle interferometer with one leg in glass.
 They set an upper limit on the anisotropy of 0.025 m/s.
-This is about one-millionth of the Earth's orbital velocity and about 1/10,000 of its rotational velocity.
+This is about one millionth of Earth's orbital speed and about 1/10,000 of its rotational speed.

 This novel experiment uses a two-photon transition in a neon atomic beam to set an upper limit on any anisotropy of 0.3 m/s.

 Using GPS satellites to test for anisotropy in the speed of light, they find δc/c < 5 × 10−9.